-- 1. When person is determined, through a nurse's completion of the ARST, to be at moderate or high risk of aspiration, the CM must submit the current SARL form to the Statewide Aspiration Risk Coordinator. - 2.
-The SARL form must be submitted: - k. within seven calendar days following the IDT meeting after initial screening; - I. annually; and - m. as needed when the e-CHAT and ARST are updated according to requirements detailed in Chapter 5.5.1 Screening for Aspiration Risk Using the Aspiration Risk Screening Tool (ARST).
+- 2. The SARL form must be submitted: - k. within seven calendar days following the IDT meeting after initial screening; - I. annually; and - m. as needed when the e-CHAT and ARST are updated according to requirements detailed in Chapter Section I 5.5.1: Screening for Aspiration Risk Using the Aspiration Risk Screening Tool (ARST).